 My repertoire includes many facets of textile design: weaving, dyeing, printing, painting, knitting, embroidery, and mied media artist.
 I teach, these skills and design clothing.

 With more than 30 years of professional expertise in fibers and a Bachelor’s degree in Design, occassionally I am called upon for textile restoration.
 My work in Development for arts organizations led me to a Master’s degree in Nonprofit Management and Leadership, very useful for consulting for non profit arts orgainzations and fundraising.
 I was born in Buffalo, New York, to a large extended family but my love of sunshine led me to New Mexico, and later, the lure of exquisite turquoise water and lush, vibrant foliage drew me to Miami Beach, my home for 26 years.
 Shortly after moving to the Beach I was introduced to Reiki energy healing.
 I studied and practiced to become a Reiki Master.
 Hands and heart – my work is both.

-In 2016, sensing a void for textile art in the Miami area, Pamela founded a fiber art guild, Fantastic Fibers Miami, to provide opportunities for textile artists and fiber enthusiasts to gather, share, and grow a community of positive thinking, like minded people.
-The monthly guild meetings are modeled after textile guilds world wide, with educational programs, challenge projects, World Wide Knit in Public Day at PAMM, and large scale Yarn Bomb installations (Museum of Contemporary Art).
-More information about the guild is available here
+Last but not least, most recently, in 2016, I started a fiber arts guild, Fantastic Fibers Miami, to provide opportunities for textile artists and fiber enthusiasts to gather, share, and grow a community of positive thinking, like minded people.
+We meet monthly; everyone is welcome.
+More information about the guild is available on our Facebook page and here

-Please see the artist’s CV for a complete list of affiliations, exhibitions, publications.
+Please see my CV for a complete list of affiliations, exhibitions, publications.